The Diffuse Gamma-Ray Flux from Clusters of Galaxies: Introduction

-Galaxy clusters are believed to be the result of very violent processes such as accretion and merging of smaller structures into larger ones.
-These processes can release large amounts of energy ($\sim 10^{60} - 10^{64} \; \text{erg}$), part of which can accelerate CRs to very-high energies \cite{brunetti2014cosmic,bonafede2021coma, nishiwaki2021particle}.
-CRs with $E \lesssim 10^{17} \; \text{eV}$ can be confined within clusters for a time comparable to the age of the universe due to the large size of these structures ($\sim \, \text{Mpc}$) and their magnetic-field strength ($B \sim \mu \text{G}$) \cite{dolag2005constrained, brunetti2014cosmic}.
+The DGRB provides a unique glimpse into the high-energy universe.
+Its inherent links with high-energy CRs and neutrinos enable investigations of the most powerful cosmic accelerators in the Cosmos.
+The observed energy fluxes of these three components are all comparable~\cite{ahlers2018opening, fang2018linking, alves2019open}, suggesting that they may have a common origin.
+Galaxy clusters are believed to be the result of very violent processes such as the accretion and merging of smaller structures into larger ones.
+These processes can release large amounts of energy (about $10^{60} - 10^{64} \; \text{erg}$), part of which can accelerate CRs to very-high energies \cite{brunetti2014cosmic,bonafede2021coma, nishiwaki2021particle}.
+CRs with $E \lesssim 10^{17} \; \text{eV}$ can be confined within clusters for a time comparable to the age of the universe due to the size of these structures (of the order of $\text{Mpc}$) and their magnetic-field strength ($B \sim \mu \text{G}$) \cite{dolag2005constrained, brunetti2014cosmic}.
 Therefore, clusters are unique reservoirs of CRs that can produce high-energy photons through collisions with the gas in intracluster medium (ICM), or through processes involving energetic electron–positron pairs produced as secondaries of hadronic and/or leptonic interactions.
 CR interactions with the cosmic microwave background (CMB) and the extragalactic background light (EBL) are also promising channels for producing high-energy gamma rays, especially for CRs with energies $\gtrsim 10^{18} \; \text{eV}$.

+Several analytical and semi-analytical models have been employed to estimate the fluxes of gamma rays and neutrinos stemming from CR interactions in the ICM \cite{berezinsky1997clusters, colafrancesco1998clusters, rordorf2004diffusion, blasi2007gamma, kotera2009propagation, fang2018linking}, but in all these studies the ICM is assumed to have spherically symmetric distributions of magnetic fields and gas.